yorkrobotlab/yrk/docs/userguide.rst

 +++++++++++++

 Channel 6 of the ADC is connected to a potentiometer *(variable resistor)* at the top-left of the PCB.
-As the pot' is rotated from left to right the analogue value will decrease from 255 to 0.
+As the pot' is rotated clock-wise from left to right the ADC output value will **decrease** from 255 to 0.

 Other Inputs
 ++++++++++++